 Second, I ordered the “little love” falafel as a sandwich with sweet potato fries without the optional evil cilantro/lime toss.
 After hovering nearby, I took a turn through the salad and condiment bar.
 Pile your sandwich or salad up high with these accoutrements that are fresh-made daily.
 A dozen or so sides include Roasted Eggplant in Tomato Sauce, Tomato Cucumber Salad with Mint Red Cabbage with Black Sesame Seed, Hummus, Harissa Hot Sauce, and Yogurt Raita

-Moms with strollers can visit our favorite Emeryville playground after lunch on Wednesday.
+Moms with strollers can visit our favorite Emeryville playground for lunch on Mondays.

 As of 2014, Liba Falafel is a Bay Area mobile food truck, and Oakland Falafel Shop, serving falafel sandwiches and salads with an unconventional, dress-your-own falafel bar – full of salads, sauces, and pickles that change seasonally.